HashNuke/elixir-for-breakfast/01/README.md

 ## End notes

 GenServer is like a push-button.
-It's tiny and it's useful.
-But if combined with more abstractions, it becomes more powerful & useful.
+Tiny but useful.
+Combine with more OTP abstractions and the usefulness is amplified.

 ----